Mr. Ed Kelly – Director of Bands

 In addition, Mr. Benders performs with his original quintet as well and is a free-lance musician throughout the tri-state area (including pop-rock and theater venues) Has recorded a CD of both original and standard material.
 Mr. Bender has over 35 years of experience teaching instrument lessons in private and public schools.

 Mr. Victor Della Pello

 Mr. Della Pello is a graduate of the Berklee College of Music with a Degree in Professional Music.
 He is an Asbury Park based Guitarist, Singer, Songwriter, and Producer.
-Mr. Della Pello has spent the past 30 years teaching ,performing, writing and recording through much of the Tri State area.
+Mr. Della Pello has spent the past 30 years teaching, performing, writing, and recording through much of the Tri State area.
 He has performed original music, with Cover Bands and recording sessions.
-As a solo artist He has released 12 independent albums.
+As a solo artist, He has released 12 independent albums.
 He continues to teach as well as perform to all age groups.
-He is as passionate about teaching and sharing his knowledge of music.
+He is passionate about teaching and sharing his knowledge of music.

 Mr. Matthew Smith

 Matthew R. Smith is a bassist, multi-instrumentalist, composer, and educator living in New Jersey.
 He studied at the University of the Arts in Philadelphia where he earned his bachelors and masters degrees in jazz performance and studied with some of the city’s top jazz musicians.